 Our staff is dedicated to protecting your health and safety.
 We meet or exceed requirements set by the Center for Disease Control, OSHA, and the American Dental Association.
 Our protective measures include:

-- Heat sterilizing instruments and hand pieces after every patient.
+- Heat sterilizing instruments

 - Monitoring sterilization techniques to guarantee effectiveness.